 Town Council Studying Expansion Options

-The Town currently has 236 households, but there are 1,293 other households outside of Town in the surrounding Joint Land Management Area as well as key public facilities such as the Round Hill Center, the Western Loudoun Sheriff’s Station, the future site of the Round Hill Volunteer Fire Department and two future Town parks.
+The Town currently has 255 households, but there are 1,400 other households outside of Town in the surrounding Joint Land Management Area as well as key public facilities such as the Round Hill Center, the Western Loudoun Sheriff’s Station, the future site of the Round Hill Volunteer Fire Department and two Town parks.

-The newly adopted Town Comprehensive Plan says the Town should “investigate a near-term expansion of Town boundaries in order to: increase the town population, enlarge the pool of candidates for local offices, boards and commissions, improve contacts and connections within the Round Hill community, increase the town tax base, and promote the achievement of Comprehensive Plan goals.”
+The 2017 Comprehensive Plan says the Town should “investigate a near-term expansion of Town boundaries in order to: increase the town population, enlarge the pool of candidates for local offices, boards and commissions, improve contacts and connections within the Round Hill community, increase the town tax base, and promote the achievement of Comprehensive Plan goals.”

-A Growth Area Study has been prepared by the Town to summarize financial and other impacts to the Town and area households from a change in Town boundaries.
-A draft was discussed at the June 8 Town Council meeting and a final version of the Study is expected to be adopted at the July 6 meeting, after which it will be on the Town website.
+A Growth Area Study was prepared by the Town to summarize financial and other impacts to the Town and area households from a change in Town boundaries.

 After the current public engagement process, the Town Council will select a final set of parcels and neighborhoods for inclusion.
 A formal request will be prepared and submitted to Loudoun County for review and consideration by the Board of Supervisors.